Dwarf Mongoose

 Status

 Dwarf Mongooses are in a very stable state as a species and are in no current harm when pondering their future survival.
 They are found in astonishingly high numbers in areas where they flourish, namely open savanna or woodland areas.
 Their population density in places like this is typically around 30 on every square kilometer of land, which, compared to other predatory animals, is relatively high.
 It is mainly their smaller distribution range and preference for specific habitats and areas that exclude them from the running for most common species of mongoose.
-However, most species of mongoose are labeled "least concern."
+However, most species of mongoose are labeled of "least concern."

 Habitat